taviroquai/OSS-Independent-Evaluation-Model/README.md

 ## Abstract

-This paper purpose is to describe an independent model to evaluate open-source software including it’s project, using pragmatic and independent methods and tests.
+This paper purpose is to describe a tool, an independent model, to evaluate open-source software including it’s project, using pragmatic and independent methods and tests.
 It is constituted by two main approaches, the objective and subjective.
-The model described here aims to provide a quantitative overview of the software and it’s project quality to help in decision-making.
+The model described here aims to provide a quantitative overview of the software and it’s project quality, covering diferent areas, from technical to social, to help in decision-making.

 ## 1. Approaches, Methods and Tests Overview

 Evaluation approaches are conceptually distinct ways of thinking about, designing, and conducting evaluation efforts.[6]

 In this paper, it will be considered two main approaches for evaluating software and it’s projects quality: Objective Approach and Subjective Approach.
-The evaluations results are only valid if the tests listed below are run by at least two independent entities.
+By using a pragmatic method and mathematical expressions, any individual or organization can run this evaluation model.

 Considering software as an object, and a set of services that aims to solve problems, it can be evaluated objectively, based on software quality principles[7].

 When considering subjective evaluation approaches, it is important to use independent entities and blind checks reviews to eliminate bias and validate evaluation transparency and credibility[5].

+**The evaluations results are only valid if the tests listed below are run by, at least, two independent entities.**

+The evaluation can also be repeated over a period of time.
+The difference in results between repeated tests in time, also reveals if the software is growing or decaying in time.

 This model also uses a strong emphasis on Occam's razor by intersecting the results obtained on the several tests.
-For example, if the condition S4R > (S2R + S3R) is true, currently the project can be described as a hype.
+For instance, if the expession S4R > (S2R + S3R) assets to true, it indicates that there is a strong value given in general by the community users, although, individually and technically it is not given so that much value.

 ### 1.1 Objective Approach